Under Pressure: Why Medical Device Manufacturers Should Shift Focus to Cybersecurity Now

 • 46% of healthcare organizations have declined to purchase a medical device due to cybersecurity concerns.

-• 83% now include cybersecurity standards in RFPs.
+• 83% now include cybersecurity requirements in RFPs.

 • 78% consider SBOMs essential or important in purchasing decisions.